 Governance: Decisions on incurring new discretional liabilities are taken by Executive Directors in consultation with the Chief Finance Officer.
-The risk of liabilities crystallising and requiring payment is monitored by the Finance team and reported to both the relevant thematic committee and the investment committee.
+The risk of liabilities crystallising and requiring payment is monitored by the Finance team and reported to both the relevant thematicAudit and Governance committeeand the investment committee.
 New liabilities/loans are reported to the Board for approval/notification as appropriate.